From projects to products: The challenges of IT and product development

 The key is not to bolt on a methodology, but to develop an approach to change that suits your specific context, not someone else’s.
 Products differ from industry-to-industry and technology also impacts how we even consider a product.
 Change in your organization needs to happen in a way that suits your organization.
 To achieve that, you need to change your mindset, and a product-led mindset is at the core of digital transformation for successful development teams.

-Our next post in this blog series will dive deeper into the differences between the project and product mindsets.
-But, if you can’t wait, you can learn everything you need in our whitepaper, “Moving from Projects to Products.”
-Download the whitepaper at this link.
+The next post in this blog series will dive deeper into the differences between the project and product mindsets.
+Alternatively, you can learn everything you need in our thought paper, “Moving from Projects to Products.”
+Download the thought paper at this link.